Depression - Treatment Overview

 - If you have moderate to severe symptoms, your doctor probably

-will suggest medicine and/or therapy.
+will suggest medicine or therapy or both.

 - If you are using medicine,